James Wedderburn-Webster: The Websters and Lord Byron

-Lord Byron's recollection, in 1823, was that he met Webster in during his time at Cambridge (i.e. 1805 to 1808), and "Bold Webster", his nickname, was a cavalry officer; in an 1813 letter to Webster he mentions their acquaintance in 1806–7.
+Lord Byron's recollection, in 1823, was that he met Webster during his time at Cambridge (i.e. 1805 to 1808), and "Bold Webster", his nickname, was a cavalry officer; in an 1813 letter to Webster he mentions their acquaintance in 1806–7.
 While a number of sources imply that Webster studied at Cambridge at this time, that is incorrect.
 In 1809 Webster attended a house party at Byron's family seat, Newstead Abbey.
 Other guests were Scrope Davies, John Cam Hobhouse and Charles Skinner Matthews, and the entertainment was mostly boyish pranks.

 After his marriage, Webster took temporary leave from his army post.
 The couple lived for a time in a house he owned in Clapham, just south of London.
 There Webster and the Marquess of Tweeddale met in January 1811 the prizefighter Heskin Rimmer, who shortly was stopped in a bout at Moulsey Hurst by the African-American Tom Molineaux.
 The Websters were living at Wimborne in Dorset, during 1811, at Dean's Court.

 Webster then rented Aston Hall in southern Yorkshire.
 It was from the times in 1813 when Byron stayed there with the Websters that a correspondence between Frances and Byron arose: it lasted until the end of his life.
 She had first met Byron in 1811.
 At the end of 1813 Byron published The Bride of Abydos, and there is a critical consensus that it reflects his feelings for both Augusta Leigh, his half-sister, and Frances Webster, with whom there was an "intense relationship".